davidoskky/diplomacy-tactical-map/README.md

 PROBLEMS
 - The A* algorithm doesn't behave well when there are dislodgements or deletions, it's not so important, but it could be fixed!
+- It would be nice to have another A* algorithm, based on the score of the territories
+- It would be best to have a training set to decide how is best to scale the data, this way it cannot be scaled

 If someone has advices to improve the algorithm I'd be happy to hear them!